Bumpei Akaji

-Bumpei Akaji (1921–2002) was an American sculptor from Hawaii.
+Bumpei Akaji (赤地 文平, January 30, 1921 – October 27, 2002) was an American Hawaiian sculptor of Japanese descent.
 He was known for welding large copper and brass sculptures which can be seen all over Hawaii as part of Hawaii's Art in Public Places program.

 Biography

-Akaji was born in Lawai, on the Hawaiian island of Kauai in 1921.
+Bumpei Akaji was born in 1921, in Lawai, on the Hawaiian island of Kauai, Territory of Hawaii.
 In 1943 he joined the United States Army and was sent to Italy with the 100th Battalion of the 442nd Regimental Combat Team.

 He was inspired by the frescoes and mosaics he saw in Florence and Ravenna.
-After discharge from the army, he stayed in Italy to study at the Academy of Fine Arts in Florence and at the Academia de Belle Arti, Brera, on a Fulbright Scholarship.
-In 1950, he returned to Honolulu, and in 1951, was the first to receive a Master of Fine Arts in sculpture from the University of Hawaiʻi at Manoa.
+After discharge from the army, he stayed in Italy to study at the Accademia di Belle Arti di Firenze in Florence and at the Brera Academy in Milan, on a Fulbright Scholarship.
+In 1950, he returned to Honolulu, and in 1951, was the first to receive a Master of Fine Arts in sculpture from the University of Hawaiʻi at Mānoa.

 Akaji was a member of the Metcalf Chateau, a group of seven Asian-American artists with ties to Honolulu.
 In 1959 he created his first commission, which displayed at the Ala Moana Center.

 Akaji learned welding from a local mechanic and is now best known for his large-scale welded copper and brass sculptures, which are both organic and abstract in nature, as typified by Cyparissus.
 The welded and/or pounded surfaces of his sculptures are often warm and sensual and over time develop a unique patina.